shadabtanjeed/DoodleDo--Paint-Application/DevNotes.md

 1. Before starting any coding, search this DevNotes to see if anyone is already working on it.
 1. Dont work on *main*.
 Work on own branch and merge when completed.
 1. __Repo undergone changes__.
 Please make sure your version is up to date.
+1. Try to use as much comments as possible and follow javadoc conventions.

 ---
 ---